biggie-boss/NGVO/README.md

 NGVO also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and Engine Fixes.
 Please see our guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
 ***

-### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE

-**If you do not have an RTX Graphics Card it is CRUCIAL that you DISABLE the DLAA mod located towards the bottom of the load order.**

-NGVO comes with several list customization options.
-There is ultrawide support under the "Widescreen Support" section of Mod Organizer 2.
-There are several ENB presets to choose from ONLY CLICK ONE OPTION AT A TIME.

-If you need a boost in FPS, you can choose the performance profile from the Profile dropdown in MO2.

 **NOTE**: Screenshots save to `Overwrite\Stock Game`.

 ### Starting up the list